skypilot-org/skypilot/examples/kueue/README.md

 Optionally, you can assign priorities to your SkyPilot jobs, and Kueue will preempt lower-priority jobs to run higher-priority jobs.

-SkyPilot controller will detect any preemptions, and re-submit the jobs which get preempted.
+SkyPilot job controller will detect any preemptions, and re-submit the jobs which get preempted.

 1. Before you start, make sure your `ClusterQueue` allows preemption through priorities by setting `withinClusterQueue: LowerPriority`.
 Refer to `single-clusterqueue-setup.yaml` for an example:
 ```yaml